Ecological footprint

+The metric is promoted by the Global Footprint Network which has developed standards to make results comparable.
+FoDaFo, supported by Global Footprint Network and York University are now providing the national assessments of Footprints and biocapacity.

 Footprint and biocapacity can be compared at the individual, regional, national or global scale.
 Both footprint and demands on biocapacity change every year with number of people, per person consumption, efficiency of production, and productivity of ecosystems.
 At a global scale, footprint assessments show how big humanity's demand is compared to what Earth can renew.
-Global Footprint Network estimates that, as of 2019, humanity has been using natural capital 75% faster than Earth can renew it, which they describe as meaning humanity's ecological footprint corresponds to 1.75 planet Earths.
+Global Footprint Network estimates that, as of 2022, humanity has been using natural capital 71% faster than Earth can renew it, which they describe as meaning humanity's ecological footprint corresponds to 1.71 planet Earths.
 This overuse is called ecological overshoot.

 Ecological footprint analysis is widely used around the world in support of sustainability assessments.
 It enables people to measure and manage the use of resources throughout the economy and explore the sustainability of individual lifestyles, goods and services, organizations, industry sectors, neighborhoods, cities, regions, and nations.